 How to become a Program Manager?

-Now you are informed about the nature of the role played by Program Managers.
+Now you are informed about the Program Managers job description.
 You may be curious how to become a Program Manager.
 Usually, a top performing Project Manager with a good record of delivering successful projects is promoted to a Program Manager role.

 If you are a top performing Project Manager then you should consider taking a leap forward in your career and consider becoming a Program Manager.
 You should have a Project Management Professional (PMP®) Certification or you can go for a Masters in Project Management (MPM) degree or consider getting a Masters in Business Administration (MBA).